 The buccal to lingual distance should be at least 9 millimeters, with the lingual buccal thickness from the screw hole a minimum of 3 millimeters.

-Because edentulous patients do not have alveolar adaptation due to the implant placements, the elevator muscles, and contractive forces increase.
-They are unable to adapt in order to compensate, and therefore the VDO must be carefully considered.
+Because edentulous patients do not have alveolar adaptation due to the implant placements, the elevator muscles and contractive forces increase.
+They are unable to adapt in order to compensate, and therefore, the VDO must be carefully considered.

 The Properties of Composite

-The properties of composite help to create an ideal situation in many full-arch fixed implant cases.
+The properties of the composite help to create an ideal situation in many full-arch fixed implant cases.
 In situations where there is a nonadaptive masticatory system, issues can arise in the mouth.
 In these types of situations, having a material that is easy to repair and has the benefit of wearing in a similar manner to natural dentition is important to overall case success.

 The SmartComposite hybrid is a great material that wears like natural teeth and is repairable.